 Alligators and Crocodiles

 The American alligator can reach over 14 feet in length and kill prey as large as cattle.
 Most homes cannot accommodate such a large predator.
 These animals can cause serious infections from bites, causing limb amputations, knock you down with a whip of their tail while it breaks your legs, and even kill you with their bite force of around 2000 pounds.
 You don't want to see a male gator during mating season.
 These animals should be respected but not kept as pets.

 10 of 10

-With the exception of the tiny Fennec fox (or the domesticated Silver/Siberian Fox), foxes are not recommended as pets.
+With the exception of the tiny Fennec or desert fox (or the domesticated Silver/Siberian Fox), foxes are not recommended as pets.
 Red foxes can become very tame, but never fully trustworthy and are especially dangerous around children, just like other wild canines such as wolves.
 They are far from being domesticated and they also have a musky odor that is far worse than a ferret.
 Also, most states will destroy a pet fox if a bite is reported because there is no vaccination protocol for the animal.